jacob404/promod-future/currentbuild/README.txt

 - Health bonus can no longer be manipulated by passing pills.
 - Made another attempt to fix silent jockeys.
 If you have any recorded evidence (demo, cast) of this taking place, please tell us!
 - Re-added molotovs.
 They will now work as previously intended.
 (Will not ignite infected, just deal AOE damage)
+- Jockeys will no longer latch onto ladders while riding a survivor.
+(They will drop normally, rather than sliding slowly down the ladder)

 4.4.2
 - Fixed some unbreakable doors becoming breakable on round start.